September 21, 2003: The day world No 1 Ferrero was stunned by Calleri in Davis Cup

 On the first day, everything went as per the plan for the host nation.
 Ferrero destroyed Gaudio in the opener (6-4, 6-0, 6-0) and Moya came back from two sets to love to prevail against Zabaleta (5-7, 2-6, 6-2, 6-0, 6-1).
 On the second day, Calleri and his double partner Lucas Arnold Ker, gave their team a bit of hope, beating Costa and Corretja (6-3, 1-6, 6-4, 6-2).
 Spain still led the tie 2-1.

 On Sunday, September 21, Calleri was the one facing the world No 1 to keep his team’s hopes alive.
 In those days, Ferrero was considered to be the best clay-court player in the world.
-Since 2000, he compiled a 111-25 match record on red dirt — winning three ATP World Tour Masters 1000 trophies – and went 23-3 at Roland-Garros, where he was the 2003 champion.
+Since 2000, he compiled a 111-25 match record on red dirt — winning three ATP World Tour Masters 1000 trophies — and went 23-3 at Roland-Garros, where he was the 2003 champion.
 For Calleri, who had never gone past the third round of a major tournament and whose best result was a Masters 1000 final reached that year in Hamburg, the task seemed almost impossible.
-The underdog was given little chance of even challenging Ferrero.
+The underdog was given little chance to challenge Ferrero.

 Yet, in the early stages, the world No 1 appeared a little nervous and his shots didn’t have their usual power.
 Calleri took advantage of this situation and soon he was playing in the zone.
-The 27-year old took every risk on both wings, displaying his trademark jumping one-handed backhand.
+The 27-year-old took every risk on both wings, displaying his trademark jumping one-handed backhand.
 After losing the first set 6-4, Ferrero tried to hold on in the second set; but even though he managed to lead 5-3, he failed to seal the set.
 Calleri fought back and eventually was up two sets to love (6-4, 7-5).
 In the third set, Calleri pulled out such an amazing performance that the world No 1 was not far from being blanked at 4-0.
 The Argentine went on to triumph 6-4 7-5, 6-1, having hit 109 winners in only three sets.
 Argentina was still alive.

 What next: Spain go on to win the tie, lose in the final

 Unfortunately for Calleri, his teammate Gaudio would be defeated by Moya in the last match (6-1, 6-4, 6-2 as Spain won the tie).
 Spain lost in the final to Australia.
-That 2003 season would remain Calleri’s best on tour; he would never climb higher than world No 16 and, in 33 attempts, he would never reach the fourth round of a Grand Slam tournament.
+The 2003 season would remain Calleri’s best on tour; he would never climb higher than world No 16 and, in 33 attempts, he would never reach the fourth round of a Grand Slam tournament.

 The Spaniard is now the coach of Spanish teenage sensation, Carlos Alcaraz.